 - 1. EXPLOIT: If a part of the expression can be decoded with a part of the topic's meaning, the rest of the expression is associated with the rest of the meaning.
-For instance, if the hearer of the grammar shown in Figure 6 hears the expression "redcircle" meaning (1,0,0,.5), the part "red"-(1,0,0,?) can be decoded, so the hearer adds rule B→circle/(?,?,?,.5) to its grammar. - 2.
-CHUNK: If the above failed, the hearer searches its memory, where it stores all heard or produced expression-meaning pairs, to see if there are instances that are partly similar to the expression-meaning pair just heard.
-If some similarity can be found, the hearer will break-up the expression-meaning pairs containing the similarities following certain heuristics, thus forming new compositional rules.
-Suppose, for instance, the hearer had previously heard the expression-meaning pair "greensquare"-(0,1,0,1) and now hears the expression-meaning pair "yellowsquare"-(1,1,0,1).
-The hearer can then break up these pairs based on the similarity "square"-(?,1,0,1), thus forming rules S→C/r D/gbs, C→green/(0,?,?,?), C→yellow/(1,?,?,?) and D→square-(?,1,0,1).3

-3. INCORPORATE.
-If the above adaptations both fail, the heard expression-meaning pair is incorporated holistically, leading to a new rule such as $S \rightarrow yellowcircle/(1,1,0,.5)$.
+For instance, if the hearer of the grammar shown in Figure 6 hears the expression "redcircle" meaning (1,0,0,.5), the part "red"-(1,0,0,?) can be decoded, so the hearer adds rule B \rightarrow circle/(?,?,?,.5) to its grammar. - 2.
+CHUNK: If the above failed, the hearer searches its memory, where it stores all heard or produced expression-meaning pairs, to see if there are instances that are partly similar to the expressionmeaning pair just heard.
+If some similarity can be found, the hearer will break-up the expressionmeaning pairs containing the similarities-following certain heuristics, thus forming new compositional rules.
+Suppose, for instance, the hearer had previously heard the expression-meaning pair "greensquare" (0,1,0,1) and now hears the expression-meaning pair "yellowsquare"-(1,1,0,1).
+The hearer can then break up these pairs based on the similarity "square"-(?,1,0,1), thus forming rules $S \rightarrow C/r$ D/gbs, $C \rightarrow green/(0,?,?,?)$, $C \rightarrow yellow/$ (1,?,?,?) and D \rightarrow square-(?,1,0,1).3 - INCORPORATE: If the above adaptations both fail, the heard expression-meaning pair is incorporated holistically, leading to a new rule such as S→yellowcircle/(1,1,0,.5).

 At the end of these steps, the hearer performs a few post-processes to remove any multiple occurrences of rules and to update the grammar such that other parts of the internal language relates more consistently to the new knowledge.
-Full details of the model are found in (Vogt, 2005a; b).
+Full details of the model are found in (Vogt, 2005a, 2005b).